thelocomotion/GloriousProtonManager/README.md

 GPM is divided into 3 different columns: **Prerequisites and Updates**, **Old releases** and **Removals**.

 ## Prerequisites
 This button checks if the default directory **(~/.steam/root/compatibilitytools.d)** where Proton-GE releases should be installed exists.
-If it does not, it will be created.
+It will be created if it does not.

 ## Updates
 This button checks if the last version of Proton-GE is installed on your system.
-If it is, a message saying so will be shown.
+A message saying so will be shown if it is.
 Otherwise it will be installed.

 ## Old releases
 This column is divided into 3 different steps, which the user should follow in order.
 First list the releases, then select one from the list by typing its version and lastly press the Install button.
 I decided to show only the last 15 releases as anything older felt irrelevant.
 It will say so with a popup warning message if the field is left empty or an invalid value is given.